 The ONE DAY FILM SCHOOL

-The ultimate online filmmaking course for 8-18s in schools
+The ultimate online filmmaking education for 8-18s in schools

 ‘Untaps the creative energies of young people and excellent value for money’